Podcast Website: Why You Need One and How to Build It

 Look for these signals when evaluating whether a finance or professional services podcast site is doing its job:

 A standalone domain or clearly delineated subdomain, not a generic marketing page with an embedded player.
-Full episode pages with descriptive titles, show notes, and transcripts, each at their own URL.
+Full episode pages with descriptive titles, show notes, and transcripts, each at its own URL.
 Host credentials that are specific and verifiable, not vague biographies.
 A prominent, specific CTA above the fold and on each episode page.
 Compliance disclaimers in the footer and on the about page, written in plain language.

 The pattern across the best finance podcast websites is consistent: they’re built with the same intention as a firm’s main site, not as a quick experiment.
 They treat every episode page as a content asset with a long shelf life.
 They’re also connected to a lead capture and CRM workflow that turns listener interest into business conversations.